 5 Common Psoriasis Triggers and Handle Them

 Over 8 million people in the United States struggle with psoriasis.
-Are you one of them?
+This condition is characterized by itchy, flaky skin that can show up anywhere on the body.
+It is usually uncomfortable and can be very difficult to live with.
+Are you someone who lives with psoriasis?
 If you deal with this autoimmune disease, you know that identifying your psoriasis triggers is one of the first steps to getting your condition under control.

 Read on to learn about 5 common triggers.
 You’ll also find some steps you can take to manage your psoriasis symptoms effectively.